nehalineogi/azure-cross-solution-network-architectures/apim/README-identity.md

-# Developer Portal Identity Integration
+# APIM Developer Portal Identity Integration

 This architecture shows how to enable access to the developer portal using both Azure AD (AAD B2B) and Azure AD B2C.
 Includes screen captures showing the overall sign in experience.